strapi-community/strapi-plugin-io/docs/guide/getting-started.md

 3. Connect a client socket to listen for events.

 ::: info Note
 Authentication is handled automatically by the plugin.
-Clients are added to rooms based on the role/token name.
+Clients are added to rooms based on the role/token used during the socket handshake.
+The public room is whatever role is set as default in the [advanced settings of users-permissions plugin](https://docs.strapi.io/user-docs/settings/configuring-users-permissions-plugin-settings#configuring-advanced-settings).
 :::

 :::: code-group